IanAWatson/LillyMol/docs/Molecule_Tools/SAFE.md

 ## Performance
 Performance seems reasonable.
-Processing 2.18M molecules (max 50 heavy atoms) from Chembl, takes 167 seconds, or 13k per second on hardware
+Processing 2.18M molecules (max 50 heavy atoms) from Chembl, takes less than 2 minutes, or 19k per second on hardware
 ```
 model name      : Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz
 ```
 from 2017.
+This rises to over 3 minutes if fragment statistics are accumumalated with the `-S` option below.

 ## Usage